SUPPORT GROUPS LAUNCHING

 Who Attends SADAG Support Groups?

-Mental health does not discriminate against race, gender, socio-economic standing, age, or religion, it is something that almost all of us are affected by, be it personally or through a family member or loved one.
+Mental Health doesn’t discriminate against race, gender, socio-economic standing, age, or religion, it is something that almost all of us are affected by, be it personally or through a family member or loved one.
 As such, there are an incredibly diverse group of people who can attend SADAG Support Groups.

-There are many different types of Support Groups, and these groups offerings extend beyond offerings focused on the patient, or mental illness sufferer.
-There are groups dedicated to loved ones and family members of people with mental illness, as well as groups dedicated to the unemployment, those suffering with trauma and PTSD, as well as caregivers to name a few.
+There are many different types of Support Groups, these offerings extend beyond only the patient, or person living with a Mental Illness.
+There are Groups dedicated to loved ones and family members, people living with grief, and chronic illness, as well as caregivers to name a few.

 How does your Support Group help your members